Tag: Hart to Hearts

 Snow-zilla!

-It might have been the first time we had a big snow that I decided to not preach the sermon that I had planned, but … read more.
+I served a congregation in Woodstock, Vermont back in the mid-1990s.
+I learned about winter weather.
+And a LOT about snow.
+It might have been the first time we had a big snow that I decided to not preach the sermon that I had planned, but rather to offer the few people who arrived — … Continue reading Snow-zilla!

 Our Chance